bnmoch3/blog/_posts/2023-05-11-goroutines-panics.md

 excerpt_separator: <!--start-->
 ---

+It's one thing to handle a panic that's occured within a function.
+It's an entirely different affair to handle a panic that occured within a goroutine that's been spawned.

 <!--start-->

+## Overview

 I need to run a given function before exiting from a Go program, either during graceful shutdown or whenever a panic occurs.
 If a panic occurs within a